The Day I Officially Lost My Sanity

 And “Give Me Forty Acres and I Won’t Kill This Man of Mine” becomes less of a song and more of a daily affirmation.

+We’re starting the new year in Oregon.
 Do you know why Oregon is so clean and green?

 Let me tell you — I spent four of my formative years here.